-A central element in the dynamic capabilities of an organization, lies within its ability to successfully transform existing assets and resources into new capabilities.
-Projects are key to this rapid organizational change.
-However, the traditional ‘plan & control’ approach to project management does not fit the dynamic and flexible approach that successful organizational change requires.
+A central element in the dynamic capabilities of an organization is its ability to successfully transform existing assets and resources into new capabilities.
+Projects are key instruments to this rapid organisational change.
+However, the traditional ‘plan & control’ approach to project management does not fit the dynamic and flexible approach that successful organisational change requires.
 The solution to this problem can be found in ‘Agile project management’.
-The course ‘Agile projects as Dynamic Capability’ covers the Agile approach to projects from its conceptual foundations to the different methodologies and practical applications.
-The course includes certification as Professional Scrum Master.
+This course covers the Agile approach to projects from its conceptual foundations to the different methodologies and practical applications.

+Organisations and project management professionals need to understand when and in what context agile approaches are effective and should be able to implement agility in their process when that makes sense.
 It is this competence that the course ‘Agility in Project Management’ addresses.
-In the course, questions such as What is agility?
+In the course questions are discussed such as: What is agility?
 What are agile approaches?
 What is the difference between Agile, Scrum and other methodologies?
 What are success factors for an Agile approach?
-And what are the fail factors? are discussed and the participants are equipped with the understanding of how to integrate agility in projects and project management.
+And what are the fail factors?.
+Also, the participants are equipped with the understanding of how to integrate agility in projects and project management.

 In order to have a good understanding of the agile approach to projects, the course includes the ‘Professional Scrum Master’ (PSM-I) or ‘Professional Scrum Product Owner’ (PSPO-I) certification of Scrum.org.

-Gilbert Silvius PhD, MBA
+Gilbert Silvius, PhD MBA

-Housing through Utrecht Summer School
+Housing through: Utrecht Summer School.